2D inviscid Boussinesq equations and 3D axisymmetric Euler equations: (1) A unification ($Em$), (2) Finite-time blow-up of two unified $(1+1)$D systems rigorously derived from ($Em$): Perturbation PDEs

+In order to simplify the notation, we still use the symbols $(\lambda,\mu)$ in the rest of the paper and hide the explicit $m$-dependence as shown in \eqref{eq:lambda-mu-2}.

-After substituting ~\eqref{eq:full_def} into ~\eqref{E1}(1,2,3,4), we separate the full system into the background equations for $(V,U,G,P)$ and the exact remainder equations for $(v,u,g,p)$.
-In the present revision all pure-background terms are kept in the background equations, so the remainder system contains only linear couplings to the background and genuinely nonlinear remainder--remainder interactions:
+After substituting~\eqref{eq:full_def} into~\eqref{E2}(1,2,3,4), we separate the full system into the background equations for $(V,U,G,P)$ and the exact remainder equations for $(v,u,g,p)$.
+All pure-background terms are kept in the background equations, so the remainder system contains only linear couplings to the background and genuinely nonlinear remainder--remainder interactions:

-Where the nonlinear perturbation terms are given by
+where the nonlinear perturbation terms are given by

-The divergence-free condition for the perturbation $(v,g)$ \eqref{eq:zero-1234}(4) can be solved with the stream function $\psi(t,x,\xi)$ defined below:
+The divergence-free condition for the perturbation $(v,g)$ \eqref{eq:zero-1234}(4) can be solved with the stream function $\psi(t,x,\theta)$ defined below: